These 13 Jokes From 'Seinfeld' Are Super Offensive Now — Yes, That Includes The "Soup Nazi"

 This episode actually caused a controversy in 1998 when it aired, as The New York Times reported that the president of the National Puerto Rican Coalition, Manuel Mirabal called it an "unconscionable insult."
 Mirabal said, "It is unacceptable that the Puerto Rican flag be used by Seinfeld as a stage prop under any circumstances," the New York Times reported.

-Over 20 years later, the joke is still sour.
+Over 20 years later, the joke still leaves a sour taste.

-4. The 'Joke' That Someone Thinks Jerry And George Are In A Same-Sex Relationship
+4. The 'Joke' That Someone Thinks Jerry & George Are In A Same-Sex Relationship

 5. When Kramer Has Houseguests From Japan Sleep In His Dresser Drawers